Satish-A-Wadekar/GoogleCharts-Renderer/README.md

 # GoogleChartsRenderer
-Generat any google chart configuration settings and Implement google charts with some easy steps.
+Generate any google chart configuration settings and Implement google charts with some easy steps.

 # Objective & Scope of GoogleChartsRenderer.
-google has developed a very powefull tool for chart which has more than 20 charts type included in it. but to implement those charts in your webside you need to go through their all settings and understand each and every option, if you want try some options on charts like how does it look after apply on chart then either you need to go on JSFiddler and do your RND or follow the same on your local environment. google has given so many options in every chart which we can not go through it very quickly so its quite tedious and time consuming to test all these option on our chart. so what is the solution ?
+google has developed a very powefull tool for chart which has more than 20 charts type included in it. but to implement those charts in your webside you need to go through their all settings and understand each and every option, if you want try some options on charts like how does it look after apply on chart then either you need to go on JSFiddler and do your RND or follow the same on your local environment. google has given so many options in every chart which we can not go through it very quickly so its quite tedious and time consuming to test all these option on our chart. so how we can achieve this with some easy steps ?

 for this purpose i have developed one plugin where we can just set some options and its done. apart from that i have developed one small project where i have assembled all configuration options of all google charts and put it in one customised JSON format. so now we can generate our any google chart settings and make our google chart very customizable.